CONTENTS OF:

 - To receive or deny visitors.

-- To visit with any relevant agency of the state or any entity providing health,
+- To visit with any relevant agency of the state or any entity providing health, social, legal, or other services.

 - To be treated with dignity and respect in full recognition of your individuality.